dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-extract-the-icon-associated-with-a-file-in-windows-forms.md

   - "file name extension icons [Windows Forms], displaying in a ListView"
   - "extracting icons associated with a file type [Windows Forms]" ms.assetid: 88e2ad8b-c34f-415a-84f2-dad756b5c928
+description: Learn how to extract the icon associated with a file in Windows Forms by using the ExtractAssociatedIcon method.
 ---
 # How to: Extract the Icon Associated with a File in Windows Forms
 Many files have embedded icons that provide a visual representation of the associated file type.
 For example, Microsoft Word documents contain an icon that identifies them as Word documents.
 When displaying files in a list control or table control, you may want to display the icon representing the file type next to each file name.
 You can do this easily by using the <xref:System.Drawing.Icon.ExtractAssociatedIcon%2A> method.